sunboo/yelo/Idea/Idea.md

 Idea
 ====

 An idea on its own is just that - an idea.
 I believe that the idea acts as a multiplier of sorts and the better the execution the more awesome the value which is created.
+For an awesome execution any startup team needs to be able to create an environment where massive amount of really good tech talent is attracted towards it for a sustainable competitive advantage.

 **Idea as Multiplier**